The Bronx: Early names

-The Bronx was called Rananchqua by the native Siwanoy band of Lenape (also known historically as the Delawares), while other Native Americans knew the Bronx as Keskeskeck.
+The Bronx was called Rananchqua by the native Siwanoy band of Lenape, also known historically as the Delawares.
+Other Native Americans knew the Bronx as Keskeskeck.
 It was divided by the Aquahung River (now known in English as the Bronx River).

-The Bronx was named after Jonas Bronck (c.
+The "Bronx" name derives from Jonas Bronck (c.
 1600–1643), a European settler whose precise origins are disputed.
-Documents indicate he was a Swedish-born immigrant from Komstad, Norra Ljunga parish, in Småland, Sweden, who arrived in New Netherland during the spring of 1639.
+Documents indicate he was a Swedish-born immigrant from Komstad, Norra Ljunga parish in Småland, Sweden, who arrived in New Netherland during the spring of 1639.
 Bronck became the first recorded European settler in the present-day Bronx and built a farm named "Emmaus" close to what today is the corner of Willis Avenue and 132nd Street in Mott Haven.

 He leased land from the Dutch West India Company on the neck of the mainland immediately north of the Dutch settlement of New Haarlem (on Manhattan Island), and bought additional tracts from the local tribes.
 He eventually accumulated 500 acre between the Harlem River and the Aquahung, which became known as Bronck's River or the Bronx [River].
 Dutch and English settlers referred to the area as Bronck's Land.

-The American poet William Bronk was a descendant of Pieter Bronck, either Jonas Bronck's son or his younger brother, but most probably a nephew or cousin, as there was an age difference of 16 years.
+The American poet William Bronk was a descendant of Pieter Bronck, probably Jonas Bronck's nephew or cousin, as there was an age difference of 16 years.
 Much work on the Swedish claim has been undertaken by Brian G. Andersson, former Commissioner of New York City's Department of Records, who helped organize a 375th Anniversary celebration in Bronck's hometown in 2014.